doodle cafe

 What to expect?

-• a fun, low stakes, judgement-free zone where we exercise our play / imagination muscles
+• a fun, low stakes, judgement-free zone where we exercise our imagination muscles

 • the warmth of other people’s creative energy